-- (2) Vacancy.
-In the event of a vacancy on the Advisory Committee, the Supreme Court shall fill the vacancy to serve at the pleasure of the Supreme Court. - (3) Chair.
+(2) Vacancy.
+In the event of a vacancy on the Advisory Committee, the Supreme Court shall fill the vacancy to serve at the pleasure of the Supreme Court.

+- (3) Chair.
 The court shall appoint a member of the Advisory Committee to serve as its chair.
 The chair shall exercise overall supervisory control of the Advisory Committee. - (4) Reimbursement Of Advisory Committee Members.
 The members of the Advisory Committee shall be entitled to reimbursement for reasonable travel, lodging, and other expenses incurred in the performance of their official duties. - (b) Powers and Duties of the Advisory Committee.
-The Advisory Committee shall be authorized and empowered to act in accordance with these Rules and to: - (1) Assist the Supreme Court in making appointments as described in these Rules: - (2) Oversee the management committee in the coordination of administrative matters within all programs of the attorney regulation system.
-The management committee shall be composed of the clerk of the Supreme Court, who shall serve as its chair, the Regulation Counsel, and counsel for the Appellate Discipline Commission; - (3) Review the productivity, effectiveness, and efficiency of the court's attorney regulation system and report its findings to the Supreme Court; - (4) Review the resources of the system for the purpose of making recommendations to the Supreme Court; - (5) Periodically report to the Supreme Court on the operation of the Advisory Committee; - (6) Recommend to the Supreme Court proposed changes or additions to the rules of procedure for attorney discipline and disability proceedings;
+The Advisory Committee shall be authorized and empowered to act in accordance with these Rules and to: - (1) Assist the Supreme Court in making appointments as described in these Rules; - (2) Oversee the management committee in the coordination of administrative matters within all programs of the attorney regulation system.
+The management committee shall be composed of the Clerk of the Supreme Court, who shall serve as its chair, the Regulation Counsel, and counsel for the Appellate Discipline Commission.
+The management committee's functions are limited to considering administrative matters and staffing the Advisory Committee; - (3) Review the productivity, effectiveness, and efficiency of the Court's attorney regulation system including that of the Presiding Disciplinary Judge and peer assistance programs and report its findings to the Supreme Court; - (4) Review the resources of the system for the purpose of making recommendations to the Supreme Court; - (5) Periodically report to the Supreme Court on the operation of the Advisory Committee: - (6) Recommend to the Supreme Court proposed changes or additions to the rules of procedure for attorney discipline and disability proceedings; - (7) Adopt such practices as may from time to time become necessary to govern the internal operation of the Advisory Committee as approved by the Supreme Court. - (8) Assist the Supreme Court in such matters as the court may direct; and - (9) Select an administering entity; and - (10) Select one or more peer health assistance programs as designated providers.